ISFJ Personality Type: The Nurturer

 • Very aware of other people’s feelings

-ISFJs enjoy structure and strive to maintain this order in all areas of their lives.
-While people with this personality type are introverted and tend to be quiet, they are keen observers and are focused on other people.
+ISFJs enjoy structure and strive to maintain this order in their lives.
+While people with this personality type are introverted and tend to be quiet, they are keen observers focused on others.

-Because they are so perceptive, ISFJs are good at remembering details about other people.
-Those with this personality type are particularly well-tuned in to the emotions and feelings of others.
+Because they are so wise, ISFJs are good at remembering details about other people.
+Those with this personality type are particularly well-tuned into the emotions and feelings of others.

 Because they are quiet, people sometimes misinterpret this as standoffish behavior.
 As Keirsey notes, this is far from the truth.